 In the first-ever recorded ballgame, teams kicked and threw a ball made of rock, representing the sun, through hoops.
 This early ballgame resembled basketball more than it did soccer.

-First Soccer-like Game
+First Soccer-like Game: Cuju

-The goal of Cuju was to kick a small leather ball into a net that hung 30 feet from the ground.
 Boundaries of the game were set within a square area.
 This Soccer-like sports games quickly started appearing throughout the world: Pahsahëman, Marn Grook in Australia, and Kemari in Japan are some of the early adopters.

 To this day, Kemari is still played in many parts of the world.
 People have enjoyed the beautiful game throughout history in different iterations.